markusahlstrand/cloudworker-proxy/README.md

 - X-Ratelimit-Limit.
 This is the current limit being enforced
 - X-Ratelimit-Count.
 The current count of requests being made within the window
 - X-Ratelimit-Reset.
 The timeperiod in seconds until the rate limit is reset.

+HEAD and OPTIONS requests are not counted against the limit.

 An example of the configuration for ratelimit handler: